jonesesy1955/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Jonesy's Blog
 ---
+This is my GitHub blog page, we are coming soon!